mvoran/spotify-playlist-analysis/README.md

 ## Features

-- Fetches all your Spotify playlists
+- Fetches all playlists from your Spotify account
+- Identifies tracks from your specified year range (default: 2020-2025)
-- Identifies your "Top Tracks" playlists based on a configurable pattern
+- Marks tracks that don't appear in your "Top Tracks" playlists
+- Supports analyzing playlists created by other users (optional)
+- Generates separate CSV files for your playlists and others' playlists
+- Handles pagination for large playlists
-- Processes all tracks in each playlist
+- Normalizes smart quotes in playlist names
-- Exports track information to a CSV file with the following columns:
-  - Playlist name
-  - Track name
-  - Artist(s)
-  - Album
-  - Release date
-  - Release year
-  - NotInTopTrackPlaylist (TRUE if the track is from the specified year range and not in any top tracks playlist)

 ## Prerequisites

 - Go 1.16 or later
-- A Spotify account
+- A Spotify Developer account
-- A Spotify Developer account and application
+- A Spotify application with appropriate credentials

 ## Setup

-1. Create a Spotify Developer account at https://developer.spotify.com/
+1. Create a Spotify Developer account at https://developer.spotify.com/dashboard
 2. Create a new application in the Spotify Developer Dashboard
-3. Add `http://localhost:8081/callback` as a Redirect URI in your application settings
+3. Add `http://localhost:8081/callback` to your application's Redirect URIs
-4. Copy your Client ID and Client Secret
+4. Note down your application's Client ID and Client Secret

 ## Configuration